umbraco/Umbraco.Cms.Integrations/README.md

 # Umbraco.Cms.Integrations

-This repository houses open-source extensions, created for Umbraco CMS, that integrate with third-party plaforms.
+This repository houses open-source extensions, created for Umbraco CMS, that integrate with third-party platforms.

 ## Available Integrations